K-Scorpio/scorpiosec/content/en/posts/HTB-IClean.md

 ![root.txt file](/images/HTB-IClean/root-flag2.png)

+## Closing Words

-If you'd like to learn more about the web vulnerabilities featured on this box, you can do so on TryHackMe where they have some rooms focused on them (this not an exhaustive list)
+This box was easily one of my favorite on the platform, I like how inovative it was with the vulnerability chain.
+If you'd like to learn more about the web vulnerabilities featured on this box, you can do so on TryHackMe where they have some rooms focused on them (this not an exhaustive list).

 XSS -> [XSS](https://tryhackme.com/r/room/axss) and [Intro to Cross-site Scripting](https://tryhackme.com/r/room/xss)